Is a 15-Year Fixed-Rate Mortgage right for you?

 A Lower Mortgage Rate

-The mortgage rates lower on a 15-year fixed than say a 30-year or 20-year fixed rate.
+The best mortgage rates in Kansas City are lower on a 15-year fixed than say a 30-year or 20-year fixed rate.
 Thereby paying less in interest and dramatically reducing the borrowing costs over the life of the loan.

 Make fewer mortgage payments